-We've compared the Series 3, SE and 6, but if you've still got a Series 0 (ie the original model), 1 or 2 any of the new releases will feel like a truly dramatic improvement.
+We've compared the Series 3, SE, 6 and 7, but if you've still got a Series 0 (ie the original model), 1 or 2 any of the newer releases will feel like a truly dramatic improvement.

 Our experience suggests that at this point the original Apple Watch is basically obsolete: all the copies we own have slowed down drastically.
 To give an idea of the differences in speed between the older generations, we tried turning them off and seeing how long they take to power on again:

 Starting from the very first model, here are the highlights of what each model added to the formula: